Crying: Function

 The question of the function or origin of emotional tears remains open.
-Theories range from the simple, such as response to inflicted pain, to the more complex, including nonverbal communication in order to elicit altruistic helping behavior from others.
+Theories range from the simple, such as response to inflicted pain, to the more complex, including nonverbal communication in order to elicit altruistic helping behaviour from others.
 Some have also claimed that crying can serve several biochemical purposes, such as relieving stress and clearance of the eyes.
 There is some empirical evidence that crying lowers stress levels, potentially due to the release of hormones such as oxytocin.
-Crying is believed to be an outlet or a result of a burst of intense emotional sensations, such as agony, surprise or joy.
+Crying is believed to be an outlet or a result of a burst of intense emotional sensations, such as agony, surprise, or joy.
 This theory could explain why people cry during cheerful events, as well as very painful events.

 Individuals tend to remember the positive aspects of crying, and may create a link between other simultaneous positive events, such as resolving feelings of grief.
 Together, these features of memory reinforce the idea that crying helped the individual.

 In Hippocratic and medieval medicine, tears were associated with the bodily humors, and crying was seen as purgation of excess humors from the brain.
 William James thought of emotions as reflexes prior to rational thought, believing that the physiological response, as if to stress or irritation, is a precondition to cognitively becoming aware of emotions such as fear or anger.

 William H. Frey II, a biochemist at the University of Minnesota, proposed that people feel "better" after crying due to the elimination of hormones associated with stress, specifically adrenocorticotropic hormone.
 This, paired with increased mucosal secretion during crying, could lead to a theory that crying is a mechanism developed in humans to dispose of this stress hormone when levels grow too high.
 Tears have a limited ability to eliminate chemicals, reducing the likelihood of this theory.